BurakSomuncu/embed-youtube/README.md

 What versions of Android are supported?

-- It supports Android 4 to latest.
+- It supports Android 4.1+.

 Are you gonna make it open-source?